 What We Offer

-ASSOCIATE IN ARTS DEGREE
+ASSOCIATE OF ARTS DEGREE

-Upon completion of the required courses, students can earn an Associate in Arts Degree in Music with several options for emphasis.
+Upon completion of the required courses, students can earn an Associate of Arts Degree in Music with several options for emphasis.
 To earn a degree, students complete core degree courses and select an option path.
 Option paths include: voice, instrumental, keyboard, commercial music, and general music.